jonegil/gui-with-gio/egg_timer/11_improved_animation.md

   boilRemain := (1 - progress) * float32(anim.duration.Seconds())
 ```

+#### What about our ticker-channel?

 All code related to the ```progressIncrementer``` channel, both variables, readning and writing to the chan, is removed.

-We're not going into more detail about this pattern here, but know it exists and has some pretty neat functionality that takes care of state and status for your animation.
+We're not going into more detail about the pattern here, but know it exists and has some pretty neat functionality that takes care of state and status for your animation.

 ## Comments